 For many Catholics, fasting is usually thought of primarily (almost exclusively) during the liturgical season of Lent, the 40-day penitential period leading up to Easter.
 During this time, the faithful focus on fasting, prayer, and almsgiving to prepare the heart and soul for the solemnity of Easter.
 But after these 40 days, many forget all about fasting until the next year.

 Advent, however, is also a penitential season which we participate in through prayer, fasting, and almsgiving.
-Just like during Lent, we ready ourselves through an Advent fast to prepare our hearts and souls for the coming of the newborn King.
+Just like during Lent, we ready ourselves through an Advent fast (piccola quaresina as my grandmother called it, meaning “little Lent), to prepare our hearts and souls for the coming of the newborn King.

 Both of these practices should hold their place in the experience of the reverent and festive seasons of Advent and Christmas.